(last updated on Dec 2013)

 Instead, we ran into the “module wall”: since OCaml makes it so easy to

-documentation without outputting hundreds of megabytes of HTML every time.
+static documentation without outputting hundreds of megabytes of HTML

-After some hard work from Vincent and Leo, we’ve got a working prototype that
+every time.
+After some hard work from Vincent and Leo, we’ve got a

-into the main OCaml site for all OPAM packages as we work through polishing up
+integrated into the main OCaml site for all OPAM packages as we work

 The other behind-the-scenes effort for OPAM has been to keep the core command-line tool simple and stable, and to have it install OCaml libraries that can be interfaced with by other tools to do domain-specific tasks.
 Thomas Gazagnaire, Louis Gesbert and David Sheets have been steadily hacking away at this and we now have opamfu to run operations over all packages, and an easy-to-template opam2web that generates the live opam.ocaml.org website.